holographicSol/communicator/README.md

 Please use with caution and read the code if implementing the Communicator.
 The Communicator is experimental.

+The communicator is not perfect but it is communications freedom.

 Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.